 If you carry on the Garden Route you’ll get to the Wilderness (it is actually the name of a place) with unspoilt beaches, a lagoon and endless sand dunes.
 There is another lagoon in the next stop of Knysna which is one of the highlights of the drive.

-Knysna is one of the popular destinations to stop along the route, and its easy to see why from its gorgeous South African coastline.
-Things to do in Knysna include taking a RIB from the waterfront then enjoying some oysters as you return, seeing the sandstone cliffs where the ocean meets the Knysna Lagoon, and spotting velvet monkeys on the Tsitsikamma Canopy Tour.
+Knysna is one of the popular destinations to stop along the route, and it's easy to see why from its gorgeous South African coastline.
+Things to do in Knysna include taking a RIB boat tour from the waterfront then enjoying some oysters as you return, seeing the sandstone cliffs where the ocean meets the Knysna Lagoon, and spotting velvet monkeys on the Tsitsikamma Canopy Tour.
 For the adventurous GatG, one of the top things to do in South Africa is to throw yourself off the world’s highest bungee jump!

 You can take a ride on the steam train or cross the peninsula on a ferry then uphill by train.
 It’s one of the beautiful places in South Africa where you’ll find many South Africans coming for their holidays.
 The last stop is the Coastal National Park of Tsitsikamma, a large canyon carved out of sandstone, before finishing at Port Elizabeth.

 Port Elizabeth is one of the best cities in South Africa.
-It is a windy, coastal city which thrives on tourism and has plenty of museums to keep you busy.
+It is a windy, coastal city that thrives on tourism and has plenty of museums to keep you busy.
 Taking tours from here to a township or Nelson Mandela Bay City are some of the things to do in Port Elizabeth.
 Others include visiting the ruins of Fort Frederick or just explore some nature at Alexandria Dune Fields – the largest coastal dune field in the southern hemisphere, and one of the points of interest in South Africa.

 Johannesburg is the largest city in South Africa and also has the worst reputation for safety so stick to the tourist destinations.
 You can’t get more touristy than Gold Reef City (the city was actually built on gold), a theme park with old mining wagons.
 For more excitement, venture into the fantasy world of Sun City – a giant theme park in an African savanna – with a Lost City, picturesque gardens, waterfalls, casino and water sports.

 Other things to do in Johannesburg include taking day trips outside of the city.
 One of the top tourist attractions in South Africa is Sun City, located in the North West Province.
-Also in the North West is Pilanesberg National Park, one of the South Africa tourism attractions for the Big 5.
+Also in the North West is Pilanesberg Nationa Park, one of the South Africa tourism attractions for the Big 5.
 There are more than 7,000 animals within the reserve

 Pretoria is the administrative capital and is a contrast from Johannesburg.
 Take a township town to Soweto, visit a Komodo dragon at the local zoo or check out the view of the city from the Presidential residence.
 It's great for buying souvenirs too.